-SELECTED FINANCIAL DATA
+SELECTED HISTORICAL FINANCIAL INFORMATION

-The following selected historical financial data as of December 31, 2002 and 2001 and for the three years ended December 31, 2002 is derived from the Company's audited consolidated financial statements.
-The selected financial data as of December 31, 2000, 1999, and 1998 and for the two years ended December 31, 1999 are derived from previously issued audited consolidated financial statements adjusted for unaudited revisions for discontinued operations.
-The selected financial data for the six-month periods ended June 30, 2003 and 2002 are derived from unaudited consolidated financial statements.
-The information in the following table should be read in conjunction with the consolidated financial statements and related notes included elsewhere in this Form 8-K.
+The following selected historical financial information of Gaylord and its subsidiaries as of December 31, 2002 and 2001 and for each of the three years in the period ended December 31, 2002 was derived from our audited consolidated financial statements.
+The selected financial information as of December 31, 2000, 1999 and 1998 and for each of the two years in the period ended December 31, 1999 was derived from previously issued audited consolidated financial statements adjusted for unaudited revisions for discontinued operations.
+The selected financial information for the nine-month periods ended September 30, 2003 and 2002 was derived from our unaudited consolidated financial statements.
+These unaudited interim consolidated financial statements have been prepared on a basis consistent with our audited consolidated financial statements and include all adjustments necessary (consisting of normal recurring adjustments) in the opinion of management for a fair presentation of the financial position and the results of operations for these periods.
+The information in the following table should be read in conjunction with our consolidated financial statements and related notes included elsewhere in this Form 8-K and our Quarterly Report on Form 10-Q for the quarter ended September 30, 2003 and "Management's Discussion and Analysis of Financial Condition and Results of Operations."